Frederick the Great: Marriage and War of the Polish Succession

-Initially, Frederick William considered marrying Frederick to Elisabeth of Mecklenburg-Schwerin, the niece of Empress Anna of Russia, but this plan was ardently opposed by Prince Eugene of Savoy.
-Frederick himself also proposed marrying Maria Theresa of Austria in return for renouncing the succession.
-Instead, Eugene persuaded Frederick William, through Seckendorff, that the crown prince should marry Elisabeth Christine, who was a Protestant relative of the Austrian Habsburgs.
+Frederick William considered marrying Frederick to Elisabeth of Mecklenburg-Schwerin, the niece of Empress Anna of Russia, but this plan was ardently opposed by Prince Eugene of Savoy.
+Frederick himself proposed marrying Maria Theresa of Austria in return for renouncing the succession.
+Instead, Eugene persuaded Frederick William, through Seckendorff, that the crown prince should marry Elisabeth Christine, a Protestant relative of the Austrian Habsburgs.
 Frederick wrote to his sister that, "There can be neither love nor friendship between us", and he threatened suicide, but he went along with the wedding on 12 June 1733.
 He had little in common with his bride, and the marriage was resented as an example of the Austrian political interference that had plagued Prussia.
-Nevertheless, during their early married life, the royal couple resided at the Crown Prince's Palace in Berlin.
+Nevertheless, during their early married life, the royal couple resided at the Kronprinzenpalais in Berlin.
 Later, Elisabeth Christine accompanied Frederick to Schloss Rheinsberg, where at this time she played an active role in his social life.
-After his father died and he had secured the throne, Frederick separated from Elisabeth.
-He granted her the Schönhausen Palace and apartments at the Berliner Stadtschloss, but he prohibited Elisabeth Christine from visiting his court in Potsdam.
-Frederick and Elisabeth Christine had no children, and Frederick bestowed the title of the heir to the throne, "Prince of Prussia", on his brother Augustus William.
+After his father died and he ascended the throne, Frederick separated from Elisabeth.
+He granted her the Schönhausen Palace and apartments at the Berliner Stadtschloss, but he prohibited her from visiting his court in Potsdam.
+They had no children, and Frederick bestowed the title of the heir to the throne, "Prince of Prussia", on his brother Augustus William.
 Nevertheless, Elisabeth Christine remained devoted to him.
 Frederick gave her all the honours befitting her station, but never displayed any affection.
 After their separation, he would only see her on state occasions.
-These included visits to her on her birthday and were some of the rare occasions when Frederick did not wear military uniform.
+These included visits to her on her birthday, among the rare occasions when Frederick did not wear military uniform.